Doug Cohen

 Doug has always been a creative from the time he was a kid, whether doing entire "radio shows" in his basement with a cassette recorder, writing silly poems, playing cello in the orchestra through his sophomore year in high school or singing in now his 3rd rock cover band around Metro Detroit.
 He has lived a pretty varied life which took him to the University of Michigan to play outside linebacker for Bo Schembechler (where he wore #10 before Tom Brady did - true story - we haven't been able to verify if that's WHY Tom Brady wore #10), various sales jobs in corporate America which he didn't like at all (one of which forced him to live in OHIO for two years) and a couple of failed entrepreneurial attempts.
 After being an automotive casualty while working for T-Mobile and most of his accounts going bankrupt in 2008, his wife Ally rescued him by telling him that he would be joining her full time in the photography business after T-Mobile fired him (they fired his boss first).

 A dear friend and successful consultant Jules Rappaport (may he rest in peace) handed Doug a book at the time by Andy Sernovitz called Word Of Mouth Marketing.
 A few lightbulbs came on and the course was set for how to grow the business with the advent of this relatively new thing they were calling "social media" with new websites called "Facebook" and "Twitter".
-15 years later Frameable Faces is one of the most popular studios in the Detroit Suburbs and Doug has expanded his strategies to use digital marketing to build communities and drive traffic to owned online assets for multiple brands and entrepreneurs.
+15 years later Frameable Faces is one of the most popular studios in the Detroit Suburbs and Doug has expanded his strategies to use digital marketing to build communities and drive traffic to owned online assets for multiple brands, entrepreneurs and student-ahtletes.

 As livestreamers in particular Doug (often with Ally) has been invited to speak on panels at Summit Live in San Francisco, Podcast Movement in Chicago, and Tech Talk for educators in Farmington Hills, MI.
 Doug has also been interviewed for various online publications and podcasts as an influencer in the space.